MasonLaw, PC | NC Elder & Special Needs Law Attorney

 Here is what I suggest, depending upon your level of paranoia, dedication, and attention to detail.

-· Consider a simple “Reimbursement Agreement” in which Mom agrees to reimburse you for documented out-of-pocket expenses.
+Consider a simple “Reimbursement Agreement” in which Mom agrees to reimburse you for documented out-of-pocket expenses.
 Shortly after the end of every month, give her a statement with copies of receipts attached.
 Have her write YOU a check for that exact amount.
 PLEASE file the statement in your “Reimbursement Folder.”
 OK, you might think, the “Reimbursement Agreement” is a bit over-the-top.
 While I don’t think so, at least implement the system of “statements with receipts attached.”

-· Give the bank a copy of Mom’s power of attorney and ask that you be an authorized signer on her account.
+Give the bank a copy of Mom’s power of attorney and ask that you be an authorized signer on her account.
 Then pay for Mom’s expenses with her account – and PLEASE do not write checks to “CASH.”

-Pamela and Personal Care for Dad
+Dad Pays Pamela for Personal Care

 Problems?
 You bet!
 In fact, would I actually be writing about this if it wasn’t a problem?